cankocagil/Facial-Landmark-Detection/README.md

 Lastly, linear layer is added at the end of the fully connected block to predict continious keypoint values.

-In my custom model, there are 6,984,840 traniable parameters that should be optimized by Adam optimizer with learning rate 0.001.
+In my custom model, there are 6,984,840 trainable parameters that should be optimized by Adam optimizer with learning rate 0.001.

 SmoothL1Loss is used a a loss function, uses a squared term if the absolute element-wise error falls below beta and an L1 term otherwise.
 It is less sensitive to outliers than the MSELoss and in some cases prevents exploding gradients (e.g. see Fast R-CNN paper by Ross Girshick) and also known as the Huber loss.
 [3]

-Then, adaptive learning rate schedulers is used (ReduceLROnPlateau) to monitor the validation loss.
+Then, adaptive learning rate scheduler is used (ReduceLROnPlateau) to monitor the validation loss.
 (Decrease learning rate if model stops improvements).

 Finally, the OpenCV packages Face CascadeClassifier is utilized to get bounding box of input images to test our model on unseed natural data.